7-300 Specific Call Procedures

 - Normally, the Incident Commander will assign Precinct Response Teams specific duties and allow the response team sergeants freedom to implement them.

-- At the conclusion of any short notice incident, an After Action Report should be completed by the Incident Commander
+- At the conclusion of any short notice incident, an After Action Report should be completed by the Incident Commander and forwarded up the chain-of-command.

 PRECINCT RESPONSE TEAMS